 Neuroblastoma National Awareness Day

-Neuroblastoma National Awareness Day is the 2nd of February each year and The Kids’ Cancer Project is proud to partner with Neuroblastoma Australia to promote awareness and research in to this devastating childhood cancer.
+Neuroblastoma National Awareness Day is the 2nd of February each year and The Kids’ Cancer Project is proud to partner with Neuroblastoma Australia to promote awareness and research into this devastating childhood cancer.

-Neuroblastoma National Awareness Day is the 2nd of February each year and The Kids’ Cancer Project is proud to partner with Neuroblastoma Australia to promote awareness and research in to this devastating childhood cancer.
+Neuroblastoma National Awareness Day is the 2nd of February each year and The Kids’ Cancer Project is proud to partner with Neuroblastoma Australia to promote awareness and research into this devastating childhood cancer.

 Neuroblastoma is a cancer of the sympathetic nervous system; this is the message network between your brain and other parts of the body.
 Neuroblastoma is the most common type of solid tumour in children under the age of five years, the average age of diagnosis is two years old.

 Neuroblastoma tumours can develop in the abdomen, neck or pelvis.
-Children diagnosed often face a gruelling treatment plan to beat their cancer which includes, surgery, radiation therapy, MIBG therapy, chemotherapy, bone marrow transplant and immunotherapy.
+Children diagnosed often face a gruelling treatment plan to beat their cancer which includes: surgery, radiation therapy, MIBG therapy, chemotherapy, bone marrow transplant and immunotherapy.

-As a result of the aggressive treatments used children often develop long term side effects such as hearing loss, learning difficulties, heart conditions, organ toxicity, growth and hormonal deficiencies, infertility and secondary cancers.
+As a result of the aggressive treatments used, children often develop long-term side effects such as: hearing loss, learning difficulties, heart conditions, organ toxicity, growth and hormonal deficiencies, infertility and secondary cancers.

 The Kids’ Cancer Project is committed to finding better treatments and a cure for Neuroblastoma.
 Currently we are funding are two projects offering children fighting Neuroblastoma hope.